pinbo/bwa-samtools-web/README.md

 ## Updates

+- 2021-02-28: replaced  `fastp 0.20.1` (add `interleaved_out` option and compiled based on https://github.com/biowasm/biowasm/tree/main/tools/fastp)
-1. 2021-02-07: added `fastp 0.20.1` (JavaScript and wasm files were downloaded from https://cdn.biowasm.com/) and you can use it here: https://junli.netlify.app/apps/filter-fastq-files-with-fastp/.
+- 2021-02-07: added `fastp 0.20.1` (JavaScript and wasm files were downloaded from https://cdn.biowasm.com/) and you can use it here: https://junli.netlify.app/apps/filter-fastq-files-with-fastp/.
 Turns out the author of biowasm, Robert Aboukhalil, has already built an website for fastp: http://fastq.bio/

 ## Modifications